guardian/support-service-lambdas/README.md

 There should be one in each project and anywhere else you think it would help.

 ## Getting Started - Typescript
-We use [pnpm](https://pnpm.io/) as a package manager so make sure you have it [installed](https://pnpm.io/installation), `brew install pnpm` is a simple way to do this.
+We use [pnpm](https://pnpm.io/) as a package manager so make sure you have it [installed](https://pnpm.io/installation), `brew install pnpm` is a simple way to do this, then run `pnpm install` from the root of the repo to install all dependencies.

 Each lambda is a separate [pnpm workspace](https://pnpm.io/workspaces) which allows us to define common settings and dependencies for all projects, add dependencies between projects build all projects at once and generally facilitates